Meles Zenawi: Third term (2005–2010)

 The EPRDF faced an unprecedented challenge from opposition groups like the Coalition for Unity and Democracy (CUD), UEDF, and the Oromo Federalist Democratic Movement in the 2005 election.
 It was one of the most controversial elections in Ethiopian history, and the opposition accused the EPRDF of electoral fraud.
 Demonstrations broke out in Addis Ababa and protesters were massacred by government forces—763 people were killed and over 10,000 were imprisoned.

-In spite of the 2005 Ethiopian general election violence, the Administrator of USAID recognized an EPRDF electoral victory and accused European Union election observers who were critical of the outcome of doing a "bad job" and of "favoring opposition groups."
+In spite of the 2005 Ethiopian general election violence, the Administrator of USAID recognized an EPRDF electoral victory and accused European Union election observers who were critical of the outcome of doing a "bad job" and of "favoring opposition groups".

 Fourth term (2010–2012)

 The TPLF administration strongly regards gender equality; Meles' wife and First Lady Azeb Mesfin was forefront advocator in women rights.
 Meles government encouraged all-encompassing women participations, organized forums to discuss backward issues in national television.
 Discussions include concerning tangential issues, HIV transmission, premature marriage, job opportunities and more.
-Various organizations emerged for example the Ethiopian Women's Lawyers Association (EWLA), Kembatti Mentti Gezzima-tope and Network of Ethiopian Women's Associations.
+Various organizations emerged for example the Ethiopian Women Lawyers Association (EWLA), Kembatti Mentti Gezzima-tope and Network of Ethiopian Women's Associations.

 2012 journalist verbal attack

 On 18 May 2012, Meles attended to Food Security 2012 G8 Summit in Washington D.C to discuss agricultural transformation in Africa to deal with unification of farmers and private sectors.
 Abebe Gelaw, a Washington-based Ethiopian journalist disrupted the conference by yelling at the podium against Meles with words:

 Meles Zenawi is a dictator!
 Meles Zenawi is a dictator!
 Free Eskinder Nega!
 Free political prisoners!
 You are a dictator.
 You are committing crimes against humanity.
 Food is nothing without freedom!
 Meles has committed crimes against humanity!
 We need freedom!
 Freedom!
 Freedom!

-Meles was immediately stunned and dropped his head for two minutes.
 Abebe was escorted by guards and detained.
 Abebe noted in his latest speech, "I voiced the anger, frustration and aspiration of the Ethiopian people in front of world leaders...Some are calling me a hero, others says I deserve honours.
 While I appreciate all the outpour of support, this is not about me.
 It is not about my heroism but the truth that must be told with utmost clarity.
 It is about our country, people, and the freedom and dignity we deserve."